martinmicunda/employee-scheduling-ui/README.md

 **Note: :warning: This project is under development.**

-An UI component for [Employee Scheduling](https://github.com/martinmicunda/employee-scheduling) application that makes employee scheduling and management easy, fast and mobile.
+An UI component for [Employee Scheduling](https://github.com/martinmicunda/employee-scheduling) application that makes employee scheduling management easy, fast and mobile.
 The API component for this application can be found [here](https://github.com/martinmicunda/employee-scheduling-api).
 I wrote a few blog posts about this project and they can be found on my [blog](http://martinmicunda.com).

 ## Table of Contents
 - [Technologies Used](#technologies-used)